-Princeton Equity Group is among the most experienced franchise and multi-unit investors in the United States, having sponsored investments in some of the most admired, growth-oriented brands in the consumer, healthcare, and business services industries.
+Princeton Equity Group is a highly experienced franchise and multi-unit investor that has sponsored investments in growth-oriented brands in the consumer, healthcare, and business services industries.
 Our focus on franchise and multi-unit business models allows us to speak the same language as the management teams with which we partner and add significant value.

 The Power of Partners

 Very few of the most successful companies go it alone.
 That’s because the capital and experience of a partner like Princeton can help optimize the efforts of even the best management teams.
-Franchise and multi-unit companies are unique, which is why Princeton has been a trusted partner for many of the industry’s leading brands.
-We partner with companies to provide liquidity to shareholders, capital for growth or acquisitions, and expertise to help companies navigate the unique challenges of growth.
+Franchise and multi-unit companies are different, which is why Princeton has been a trusted partner for many of the industry’s leading brands.
+We partner with companies to provide liquidity to shareholders, capital for growth or acquisitions, and expertise to help companies navigate their challenges of growth.

 Collaborative and Informal